henckell/InterferenceCode/README.md

 - Simulation investigating the maximal degree of the interference graph for the feature fraction of treated parents and different Erdos-Reyni graph regimes.

+## Estimator

+- Implimentation of our proposed estimator.

 ## Masking policy in Switzerland analysis

 - Unfortunately we cannot yet make our data and analysis public.
 We add both to this repository as soon as possible.